MY ACTIVITIES AT BRAMELOUP

 . .

-Stabilizing the path with gravel
+Stabilizing the track with gravel

-Path up the hill from the chalet goes straight to Signy farm and right up to Quincy.
+The track up the hill from the chalet goes straight to Signy farm and right up to Quincy.
 I have installed signs

 . . .